Mindful Eating: 8 Steps To Get Started

 7. Put your food on display.
 When you eat straight out of the bag or the jar, you are mindless about the portion size.
 Be mindful about the portion size by using a plate or a bowl.
 For example, when you eat peanut or almond butter, measure out 2 tbsp and put it in a aesthetically pleasing bowl.
 This will make you feel more satisfied and will enhance the experience.

 8. Honor your food.
 Take a moment to think about where your food came from.
 The goal is to eat real, whole food and minimized processed food.
 It’s easier to trace the path of real food than it is the heavily processed food, which can actually be unappetizing to think about hormone-laden cows in a CFO unit or what exactly is actually in your bag of doritos.

 Many people have a difficult time recognizing when they are hungry and when they are full.
-One of the reasons become become obese or develop food issues is they they ignore or have lost awareness or appreciation for their true hunger signals.
-By partaking in one of the above steps, I think you will gain more consciousness of your body and it’s internal cues it is giving you.
+One of the reasons people become overweight or develop food issues is that they ignore or have lost awareness or appreciation for their true hunger signals.
+By partaking in one of the above steps, I think you will gain more consciousness of your body and its internal cues it is giving you.
 To make mindful eating realistic for you, start slow.
 Begin with one snack a day or one meal a week to practice mindful eating.